EnsignCrasher/OpenHorseFeeder/README.md

 lock is then controlled by an Arduino Pro Mini which opens the lock and reports the locks status to the main module with I2C.

+> NOTE: Right now this approach isn't optimized for power consumption.
+If you are looking for a low power off-the-grid solution this project may be interesting for you: https://github.com/EeroVakiparta/Feed-O-Pony

 Parts needeed
 =============